Key takeaways—The SECURE Act:

 - Americans are working longer and will no longer be required to withdraw assets from IRAs and 401(k)s at age 70½.

 - If you turned age 70½ in 2019 and have already begun taking your RMDs, you should generally continue to take your RMDs.
-The IRS may provide further guidance on this point, so you might want to speak with your tax advisor regarding any 2020 distributions.
+You might want to speak with a tax professional regarding any future distributions.

-Next step: If you are turning 70½ in 2020 and had planned on taking an RMD, you may want to work with your financial advisor to reconsider your withdrawal plans.
+Next step: If you turned 70½ in 2020 and had planned on taking an RMD, you may want to work with your financial professional to reconsider your withdrawal plans.

 You can make IRA contributions beyond age 70½